The Impact of the Menstrual Cycle on Bargaining Behavior

 Randomization Method

 Participants are randomly assigned to the roles of informed and uninformed players in the bargaining game and maintain the same role throughout the 10 bargaining periods.
-In addition, they are grouped into matching groups of approximately six players (depending on session attendance) and are re-randomized into new pairs at the start of each bargaining period.
+In addition, they are grouped into matching groups of eight players (depending on session attendance) and are re-randomized into new pairs at the start of each bargaining period.
+In each period, they are matched to a new other participant with the opposite role.
+Participants may be matched with the same other participant in multiple rounds, but they will never be matched with the same participant in consecutive rounds and they are informed about it.

 Randomization Unit